GlitchScripts/Glitch-HCCS/README.md

 # Glitch-HCCS
-I am Glitch (#1885144)

-This is my attempt to learn to script an HCCS run
+This is my attempt to learn to script an HCCS run as [Glitch (#1885144)](https://api.aventuristo.net/av-snapshot?u=Glitch)

-It started in ASH, but will be slowly shifting into JavaScript/TypeScript when I have time to learn
+It started in ASH, but will be slowly shifting into JavaScript/TypeScript whenever I have spare time to sit down and learn.

 ## License